jimlehner/the-virus-of-variation/README.md

 40. APP_J_tables_for_bias_correction_factors_and_scaling_factors.ipynb

 ## Excel Files
 Excel files are organized by chapter title using the same structure as the Python code.
 Within each Excel files, is an overview tab, a data tab, and a tab for each of the tables or figures using the naming convention from **The Virus of Variation**.
 In instances where a chapter does not have an Excel file, 'NA' is shown in the list below.
+File files can be found [here](https://github.com/jimlehner/the-virus-of-variation/tree/main/excel_files).

 1. CHP_01_the_case_of_ignaz_semmelweis.xlsx
 2. CHP_02_the_impact_of_handwashing_at_vienna_general.xlsx